 Most all of digger wasps have common behavior which make them easy to control and understand.

 - Nearly all are solitary.
-Although it appears you have thousands of “nests” in the yard, in fact they are all independent nests owned by different bees or wasps.
+Although it appears you have thousands of “nests” in the yard, in fact they are all independent nests owned by different wasps.

 - Most like to fly around their “airspace” at different times of the day or season.
 This may have something to do with mating, air temperature or simply staking territory.